Diamond tester trouble shooting

 INTRODUCTION

-The purpose of this page is to take you through every possible reason why you might be having problems with a diamond tester, Moissanite tester or Multi tester.
+The purpose of this page is to tell you why you might be having problems with a diamond tester, Moissanite tester or Multi tester.
 This is not an instruction manual and does not refer to any particular model.

 BASICS

 Please read the instruction sheet.
-Even experienced users forget what to do if they haven't used a tester for a few weeks, and instruction sheets do get lost.
-Go to our downloads page, scroll down to INSTRUCTIONS FOR DIAMOND AND GEM TESTERS, find the instructions for your model of tester.
+Even experienced users forget what to do if they haven't used a tester for a few weeks.

 The following will fix most problems:

-Place the tip on the stone at right angles, if you have a model with a retractable tip, press hard enough for the tip to retract - otherwise it simply will not work.
-If you have a model with fixed (not retractable) tip, don't be afraid to press firmly to make good contact (providing you hold the tip at right angles it won't break) but don't press with all your might.
+Place the tip on the stone at right angles, press hard enough for the tip to retract otherwise it simply will not work, but don't press with all your might, you will bend the tip (not covered by the guarantee).
 In all cases you should get a result in 1 to 2 seconds.
 If not, remove the tip immediately, wait several seconds for the stone to cool down and try again.

 The above will solve most problems.